giocosmiano/haskell-programming/readme.md

    - the reduced value
    - OR another function that will be further applied, and so on, that will eventually reduced into a value

- - Functions are data because they're high-order function.
-See `Chapter 22 - Reader`
+ - Functions are data because they will eventually get evaluated, and reduced into a value.
+See [Chapter 22 - Reader](https://github.com/giocosmiano/haskell-programming#chapter-22---reader)

  - Always helpful to use **_`:t`_** for type, **_`:k`_** for kind or **_`:i`_** info to get more details